2sic/2sxc-docs/docs-src/pages/net-code/data/coded/entities.md

 ## Core Conversion

+### RawEntity

 Basically any `IRawEntity` (which automatically is a `IRawEntitySource`) will implement

 1. Identifiers: `Id` and `Guid`
 1. Dates: `Created`, `Modified`
 1. Values (dictionary)

+### RawEntityConvertible

 On the other hand, any `IRawEntityConvertible` will provide a converter through the `GetConverter()` method.
 This returns an `IRawEntityConverter` responsible for the conversion.
 It will return an `IRawEntity` which will then be processed as above.

+This can be super detailed or sometimes also use some reflection to save code (for non-performance critical code).

+👉🏼 See example in the `UserModelRaw` for half-reflection based conversions.

+### RawEntityAutoConvert

+If the object implements `IRawEntityAutoConvert`, it will automatically be converted to an entity using reflection and the property names.
+This is less efficient than a custom converter, but is often good enough for simple objects and it's great for many conversions which are not performance critical.

+👉🏼 See example in the `EntityRelationship` which uses the `IRawAutoConvert`

 ## Relationships Connecting Data